benjamincrozat/content/posts/best-gdpr-compliant-google-analytics-alternatives.md

 [Try Pirsch Analytics for 30 days](/recommends/pirsch-analytics)

-## What about the self-hosted alternatives?
+## What about the free and self-hosted alternatives?

 There are a lot of self-hosted alternatives to Google Analytics.
 Questions are:
 - Do you want to be responsible for the reliability of the infrastructure?